-Based on this, More et al. \cite{more2012knowledge} in 2012, suggested to build a knowledge-base with reasoning capabilities to take advantage of an extended variety of heterogeneous data sources, to be able to identify threats and vulnerabilities.
+Based on this, More et al. \cite{more2012knowledge} in 2012 suggested building a knowledge base with reasoning capabilities to take advantage of an extended variety of heterogeneous data sources to be able to identify threats and vulnerabilities.
 Their data sources suggest that data retrieved and included in the ontology is within the atomic indicators category of the CTI model.

 Oltramari et al. \cite{oltramari2014building} proposed a three-layer cyber security ontology named "CRATELO" aiming at improving the situational awareness of security analysts, resulting in optimal operational decisions through semantic representation.
 Following the methodology of \cite{obrst2012developing}, the authors build upon existing ontologies and extend them.
-Specifically, CRATELO includes the top-level ontology DOLCE-SPRAY extended with security-related middle-level ontology (SECCO) capable of capturing details of domain specific scenarios, such as threat, vulnerability, attack, countermeasure, and asset.
+Specifically, CRATELO includes the top-level ontology DOLCE-SPRAY extended with the security-related middle-level ontology (SECCO), which is capable of capturing details of domain-specific scenarios, including threats, vulnerabilities, attacks, countermeasures, and assets.
 The low-level sub-ontology, cyber operations (OSCO), is the extension of the middle-level ontology.

 Gregio et al. \cite{gregio2014ontology} suggested an ontology to address the detection of modern complex malware families whose infections involve sets of multiple exploit methods.
-To achieve this, they created a hierarchy of main behaviors each one of them consisting of a set of suspicious activities.
-Then they proposed an ontology that models the knowledge on malware behavior.
-They state that a given program behaves suspiciously if it presents one or more of the six events (main behaviors) described below which consist of several characteristics.
+To achieve this, they created a hierarchy of main behaviors, each one of them consisting of a set of suspicious activities.
+Then, they proposed an ontology that models the knowledge of malware behavior.
+They state that a given program behaves suspiciously if it presents one or more of the six events (main behaviors) described below, which consist of several characteristics.
 The events are attack launching, evasion, remote control, self-defense, stealing, and subversion.
-When new set of process actions with malicious behaviors appear (input from "transformed" log files), the ontology can be inferred to see if an instance of suspicious execution is linked to a malware sample.
+When a new set of process actions with malicious behaviors appear (input from normalized log files), the ontology can infer if an instance of suspicious execution is linked to a malware sample.